dbakuntsev/simply.clipboard-monitor/README.md

 Pressing the hotkey when the window is hidden shows and activates it; pressing it when the window is already in the foreground hides it to the tray.

+## Format Notifications

+The application can show a system-tray notification (balloon) whenever a clipboard update contains one or more watched format names.
+This is useful when waiting for a specific clipboard format to be produced — for example, a vendor-specific format like `x-custom-internal`, or any of the standard text/HTML/image formats.

+### Configuring watched formats

+Open **File → Settings**, scroll to the **Format Notifications** section, and:

+- Check **Show a system tray notification when a watched clipboard format appears**.
+- Enter one or more format-name patterns in the multi-line text box, one per line:
+  - `*` is a wildcard (e.g. `x-custom-*` matches `x-custom-internal`, `x-custom-foo`, etc.).
+  - Patterns may match any clipboard format name, including well-known names like `CF_TEXT`, `CF_UNICODETEXT`, or `HTML Format`.
+  - Matching is case-insensitive against the full format name; surrounding whitespace is trimmed.
+  - Blank lines are ignored.

+### Notification contents

+When at least one watched pattern matches the formats present after a clipboard update, a single balloon is shown listing:

+- The matched format name(s).
+- The owner process (e.g. `Owner: chrome.exe (12345)`).
+- The combined size of the matched formats.

+Only one notification is shown per clipboard change, even when multiple watched patterns match.

+Clicking the balloon shows or activates the main application window.

+### Behavior

+- The system-tray icon is kept visible whenever Format Notifications are enabled, even if **Minimize to System Tray** is off — Windows tray balloons require an associated icon.
+Disabling both settings removes the tray icon again.
+- Notifications are suppressed while monitoring is paused or disabled.
+- When a clipboard update is produced by a delayed-rendering provider (such as Firefox for HTML), only the final, stable update fires a notification — duplicate balloons for a single user copy action are filtered out via the same sequence-number guard used for history capture.

+### Persisted preference

+The enable flag and the pattern text are stored alongside other settings in `%LOCALAPPDATA%\Simply.ClipboardMonitor\preferences.json` as `FormatNotificationsEnabled` and `FormatNotificationPatterns`.

 ## Auto-Start

 Open **File → Settings** to configure how the application starts.